APSWI eLearnings

 In this 90-minute interactive eLearning, Adult Protective Services professionals will learn the definitions of sexual orientation and gender identity, and briefly learn the different types of sexual orientations and gender identities people have.
 They will be guided through a brief history of significant milestones that impact the LGBTQ+ community today.
 Finally, they will learn the importance of asking inclusive demographic questions, along with techniques to facilitate the discussion.

-Involuntary Case Planning
+Involuntary Service Planning

 Mental Health in APS Practice